dzhakparov/mlm-sos-all/README.md

 ## Introduction

-This repository contains the analysis script for the publication ["Protective and Susceptibility Clusters of Environmental Factors, Gene Expression, Antibody Responses, and Cytokines in Pediatric Atopic Dermatitis: Insights from Multi-Modal Data Integration"]{https://www.medrxiv.org/content/10.64898/2026.01.10.26343854v1}.
+This repository contains the analysis script for the publication {"Protective and Susceptibility Clusters of Environmental Factors, Gene Expression, Antibody Responses, and Cytokines in Pediatric Atopic Dermatitis: Insights from Multi-Modal Data Integration"}[https://www.medrxiv.org/content/10.64898/2026.01.10.26343854v1].

 ## Repository Structure